Lighting the Past

 Despite its simplified process, Phase 1 operates to a defined standard and includes specific elements of quality control.
 Using this process, it is estimated that a Phase 1 cataloguer can work through 6-8 books per hour.

-Led by a full-time cataloguer, the team currently consists of six part-time workers, primarily drawn from the undergraduate and postgraduate student body at St Andrews.
-With a regular turnover expected, our aim is to provide work and specialist training for interested students throughout the academic year and the five-year term of this project.
+Led by a full-time rare books cataloguer, the team consists of part-time workers drawn from the undergraduate and postgraduate student body at St Andrews.
+With a regular turnover expected, our aim is to provide work and specialist training for interested students throughout the term of this project.

 Some collections have been identified as being too bibliographically complex, too fragile, or too important to be done at Phase 1 level.
 These have therefore been set aside for work at Phase 2 level, and include collections such as the Bible Collection, the G.H.
 Forbes Collection, the J.D.
 Forbes Collection, and the 17th Century Reserve Collection.